desktop/desktop/docs/known-issues.md

 > fatal: unable to access 'https://github.com/\<owner>/\<repo>.git/': schannel: failed to open CA file 'C:/Users/\<account>/AppData/Local/GitHubDesktop/app-1.2.2/resources/app/git/mingw64/bin/curl-ca-bundle.crt': No such file or directory

-This is occuring because some users have an existing Git for Windows installation that created a special config at `C:\ProgramData\Git\config`, and this config may contain a `http.sslCAInfo` entry, which is inherited by Desktop.
+This is occurring because some users have an existing Git for Windows installation that created a special config at `C:\ProgramData\Git\config`, and this config may contain an `http.sslCAInfo` entry, which is inherited by Desktop.

 There's two problems with this current state:

- - Desktop doesn't need custom certificates for it's Git operations - it uses SChannel by default, which uses the Windows Certificate Store to verify server certificates
+ - Desktop doesn't need custom certificates for its Git operations - it uses SChannel by default, which uses the Windows Certificate Store to verify server certificates
  - this `http.sslCAInfo` config value may resolve to a location or file that doesn't exist in Desktop's Git installation

 **Workaround:**